The best MTG commanders

 Edgar Markov

-With the ability to create a swarm of little nippers, then pump them up each time he attacks, Edgar naturally works best in a horde-style deck that can swiftly overwhelm opponents.
+With the ability to create a swarm of little nippers, then pump them up each time he attacks, Edgar naturally works best in a horde-style deck, full of the best MTG vampires, that can swiftly overwhelm opponents.

 Best MTG Commanders - Kess, Dissident Mage Magic card from Wizards of the Coast